aiisahik/gourmet-takehome-data/README.md

 2. The timing of the transactions occur in regular intervals.
 Small deviations in the timing of the transactions by 2-3 days should not break a sequence.

-3. There are at list 4 transactions in the set
+3. There are at least 4 transactions in the set

 4. No two transactions in the set are less than 4 days apart.